-Foreign nationals are advised to gain permission before taking pictures of South Koreans, especially in Buddhist temples or at shamanist ceremonies (see p.
-2 of Religion and Spirituality).
-Foreign nationals should not take pictures of police or while in or near the DMZ (see p.
-2 of Political and Social Relations).
+Foreign nationals are advised to gain permission before taking pictures of South Koreans, especially in Buddhist temples or at shamanist ceremonies (see Religion and Spirituality).
+Foreign nationals should not take pictures of police or while in or near the DMZ (see Political and Social Relations).